 Video Surveillance Systems - By hardware components

-The video surveillance market by hardware is segmented into cameras, monitors, storage devices, and accessories.
-Video surveillance solutions are used for security, monitoring, and analyzing.
+The video surveillance systems market by hardware is segmented into cameras, monitors, storage devices, and accessories.
+Video surveillance systems are used for security, monitoring, and analyzing.
 Technological developments have lead to highly specialized surveillance cameras that can be programmed to zoom-in scan items such as harmful equipment.
 Technological advancements resulted in the availability of a variety of surveillance cameras.

 Video Surveillance Systems are used for security, monitoring, and analyzing.
-The video surveillance system primarily consists of hardware products such as cameras, monitors, and storage units, and accessories.
-Of the most recent trends in the video surveillance industry, high-definition (HD) cameras, wireless cameras, PTZ, panoramic, spy cameras, and IP cameras are the most attractive.
+The video surveillance systems primarily consists of hardware products such as cameras, monitors, and storage units, and accessories.
+Of the most recent trends in the video surveillance systems industry, high-definition (HD) cameras, wireless cameras, PTZ, panoramic, spy cameras, and IP cameras are the most attractive.